Priapos1004/Code-Testing/README.md

 ### pytest

 [`pytest`](https://docs.pytest.org/) is tool for writing small and readable tests for your code.
-You can run this for one file with:
+You can run this with:

 ```
-pytest <filename>.py
+pytest
 ```

 ## check your code with github workflow